reactome/wikidata-exporter/README.md

 This then includes SimpleEntity and EntityWithAccessionedSequence without modified residues where the ChEBI and UniProt identifiers are specified

-- The fifth file parent.json record child-parent links allowing each Reactome entry in Wikidata to both be linked to its children and parents
+- The fifth file parent.json records child-parent links allowing each Reactome entry in Wikidata to be linked back to its parents

 - The code doesn't currently support export of Drug, Polymer, and OtherEntity